Multi-Love: Development

+The topic is a prevalent theme in the album's lyrics, and Nielson has won acclaim for how he made such topics into music form, and portraying sexual experimentation in a positive light.
+The fallout from the relationship and subsequent personal transformations for Ruban, his wife Jenny, and the younger woman is the basis of the album's existential themes, and contributes to an eventual catharsis Ruban had once he could finally let go from his "multi-love".

 In the same interview, Nielson said: “I had two thoughts,” Nielson says, revisiting that moment.
-“The first was, ‘Holy shit, I I’m fucked.
+“The first was, ‘Holy shit, I’m fucked.
 I’m no match for this girl.’”
 His second: “‘This is fate.
 This is what I’m supposed to be doing.
 If this is the end of my marriage, then this will be the album that documents it.
 There are a million ways for this to go wrong for my life—but there’s no way for this to go wrong for me artistically, as long as I keep my eyes open and I’m brave.”
 Nielson said that what came next for the three of them was “a crazy awesome dream.”
 His children also warmed to the younger woman very quickly.
 The rush of euphoria, however, led to the couple's defenses "being let down", with complications arising later on.
 The relationship ended suddenly when the young woman's visa expired, and she was deported out of the US.
 Nielson's feelings of loss and longing were combined with ones of emotional exhaustion, and existential crises.
 This was a major theme across the work, and one critics noted and praised for Nielson's transformation of what took place that year into music form, as well as sending positive messages regarding sexual experimentation.

 Touring

 Following the release, UMO embarked on a tour through the UK, Europe, the US and Canada, with many sold out dates.
 Touring continued in Europe through that November, before heading to Australia and New Zealand for a string of headline shows in December.
-On August 12, UMO performed Multi-Love on Late Night with Seth Meyers.
-On August 25 they performed "Can't Keep Checking My Phone" on Conan.
-On February 16, 2016 the band performed on Last Call with Carson Daly.
+On 12 August, UMO performed Multi-Love on Late Night with Seth Meyers.
+On 25 August they performed "Can't Keep Checking My Phone" on Conan.
+On 16 February 2016 the band performed on Last Call with Carson Daly.
 "Can't Keep Checking My Phone" also appears in the association football video game FIFA 16.